-Tortola cruise port attracts passengers with its amazing beaches and the fact that Road Town is not so “commercialized” like most of the Caribbean ports.
-The official language of the area is English.
+Tortola Island was named by Christopher Columbus (Italian explorer and colonizer, 1451-1506).
+The name means "land of the turtle dove”.
+Tortola BVI attracts cruise tourists with amazing beaches and the fact that Road Town is not so “commercialized” like most of Caribbean cruise ports.
+The island's official language is English.

 Tortola Island cruise terminal

-- The local taxi service includes mini vans and safari cabs.
-There is a rank at Tortola port pier (close to Wickham’s Cay or Soper’s Hole).
+Before the new pier project, at the end of the cruise pier was located a shelter where passengers were gathered before shore excursions / tours.
+The new termonal has a dedicated parking area.
+Local taxi service includes mini vans and safari cabs.
+There is a taxi rank at the pier (close to Wickham’s Cay or Soper’s Hole).

 Tortola Island tours, shore excursions, hotels